Treating Parvo at Home

 An example is the case where an owner was doing her best, but ended up bringing the dog in for injections to stop vomiting.
 She did the rest of the treatments and medications at home.]

 What follows is a discussion of how to manage Parvo to best effect, at home.

 * Step One: Prepare a warm, indoor place for the dog.
 Disinfect other areas in which the dog may have been with diluted Clorox bleach.
 A 1:30 dilution is ideal.
 There are other disinfectants that work.
 Keep the dog, and the area, clean.
 Dogs can get severely depressed when the odor becomes strong or they become matted with vomitus or feces.

-* Step Three: Many cases require anti-vomiting pills, but sometimes injections of these drugs (Robinul-Glycopyrrholate) are required because the pills don't stay down long enough to work.
+* Step Three: Many cases require anti-vomiting pills, but sometimes injections of these drugs (Cerenia, Zofran) are required because the pills don’t stay down long enough to work.
 Know when to get the injections.
 For example, If the pet cannot keep the pills down, it will need at least a few of these injections.
-You can get the dog injected twice daily and the rest of the time it may stay at home.
+You can get the dog injected once or twice daily and the rest of the time it may stay at home.
 This has been done very successfully and with less expense than hospitalization.
 In the olden days we used to use Robinul (Glycopyrholate) with great success.
 The pundits say not to use motility modifiers because the mess in the bowel has to move out.
 I believe that fluid losses from diarrhea are worse than the microbial soup the dog retains.

 * Step Four: Give Red or Grape Gatorade (or other electrolyte drink, like PediaLyte), every 1 to 3 hours in small quantities.
 For a 20 pound dog, 60 cc by mouth over a 2-3 hour period is reasonable.